hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - <span style="color: #bb6600;">user configurable</span> flow information
       - convergence of multiple accounting technologies into <span style="color: #bb6600;">one accounting mechanism</span>
       - integral part of Cisco IOS Software allowing all routers or switches in the network to become a source of telemetry and a monitoring device
+    - restrictions for Flexible NetFlow:
+      - Traditional NetFlow (TNF) accounting is not supported.
+      - Flexible NetFlow v5 export format is not supported, only NetFlow v9 export format is supported.
+      - <span style="color: #bb6600;">Both ingress and egress NetFlow accounting</span> is supported
+      - Microflow policing feature shares the NetFlow hardware resource with FNF.
+      - Only one flow monitor per interface and per direction is supported.

 - Telemetry